Haidra-Org/AI-Horde-Worker/README.md

 **run `update-runtime.cmd` or `update-runtime.sh` as dependencies have been updated**

 To set your worker to serve inpainting, add "stable_diffusion_inpainting" into your bridgeData's models_to_load list.
 The rest will be handled automatically.
 Workers without this model will not receive inpainting requests.
 Workers with **just** this model will **not** receive any requests **other** than inpainting!
 This will be fixed as soon as Diffusers are supported fully.

+## Model Usage
+Many models in this project use the CreativeML OpenRAIL License.
+[Please read the full license here.](https://huggingface.co/spaces/CompVis/stable-diffusion-license)